mtsbarbosa/mtsbarbosa/README.md

 ### Glad to see you here!
-I am a brazilian Senior Software Engineer, living and working in Prague, Czech Republic.
+I am a brazilian Senior Software Engineer, from São Paulo, Brazil.

 I have over ten years of experience with software development.
 Among my strongest background skills, Java can be mentioned, with a highlight on Web Development using multiple tools such as Spring MVC, Spring Boot, Hibernate, and JPA.